gracequantum/tensor/README.md

 ## How to cite

 Cite GraceQ/tensor as
-> "GraceQ/tensor: A high-performance tensor library for the quantum physics community", https://github.com/gracequantum/tensor .
+> "GraceQ/tensor: A high-performance tensor computation library for the quantum physics community", https://github.com/gracequantum/tensor .

 ## Acknowledgments